ahoffer/osgi/03-blueprint/README.md

 # Leson 03 - The OSGi Blueprint Specification
-The objective of this lesson is to use the Apache Aries Blueprint to create your service provider object and register it with OSGi.
-This replaces using an `Activator` class to create and register the service.
+The objectives of this lesson are:
+* Understand the basics of containers, beans, and declarative specifications.
+* Use Apache Aries to create a bean and invoke a method on it.
+* Learn new debugging techniques when things do not work as expected.
+* Learn what a Karaf feature is.
+* Install a Karaf feature.

 New terms:
 * Blueprint